trajano/spring-cloud-demo/README.md

 Specifies a comma separated list of networks to look for services that contain the service labels.
 If not specified it will use all the networks that the container has access to.

+    docker.swarm.discovery.label.prefix: "spring.service"

+Specifies the prefix for the labels with *NO* trailing `.`.
+Defaults to `spring.service`

 ### Service example

 The following is an example of how to make a service discoverable.